stack-spot/cloud-deploy-action/README.md

 # cloud-deploy-action

-GitHub action to authenticate and consume StackSpot Cloud API.
+GitHub action to authenticate and consume StackSpot Run Cloud Platform API.

 _**Note**: This action is supported on all runners operating systems (`ubuntu`, `macos`, `windows`)_